GCSE Maths Higher · AQA · Algebra

 (b) Interpret the gradient in the context of this problem.

-Part (a) is one mark — almost every Higher candidate gets it: the gradient is .
-Part (b) is also one mark, and the AQA examiner report year after year says the same thing: candidates wrote "the gradient is 4" or "it's the rate of change" and lost the mark.
-The accepted answer is "each additional film rented costs £4" or "the cost increases by £4 per film rented" — a number, a unit, and a per-unit phrase.
+Part (a) is one mark; almost every Higher candidate gets it: the gradient is .
+Part (b) is also one mark, and the AQA examiner report year after year says the same thing: candidates wrote "the gradient is 0.05" or "it's the rate of change" and lost the mark.
+The accepted answer is "each text sent costs 5p" or "the bill increases by 5p per text sent": a number, a unit, and a per-unit phrase.
+A bare "£0.05" with no per-unit phrase loses the mark.

 Why students fall for this

 Examiners ask the "in context" question specifically to catch this gap.
 The mark scheme is explicit: a contextual interpretation must contain a rate per unit of the independent variable, with units attached.
-If your answer could be pasted unchanged into a question about a completely different scenario, it is not a contextual interpretation — it is a label.
+If your answer could be pasted unchanged into a question about a completely different scenario, it is not a contextual interpretation; it is a label.

-The fix — Units anchor and zero-input check
+The fix: Units anchor and zero-input check

 Every interpretation sentence must contain three things:

-- A number — the value of the gradient or intercept.
+- A number: the value of the gradient or intercept.

-- A unit — pounds, litres, metres, degrees, whatever the output is measured in.
+- A unit: pounds, litres, metres, degrees, whatever the output is measured in.

 Worked example

 - Start with the number.
 The gradient is .
-A bare "4" is not an interpretation, but it is the foundation.
+A bare "0.05" is not an interpretation, but it is the foundation.

-- Add the output unit. is measured in pounds, so the 4 contributes pounds to the total.
-The sentence so far: "£4".
+- Add the output unit. is measured in pounds, so the 0.05 contributes pounds to the total.
+The sentence so far: "£0.05", i.e. 5p.

 The same recipe works for any linear model.
 For (litres in a draining tank, in minutes): the −8 means "the tank loses 8 litres per minute"; the 200 means "the tank starts with 200 litres of water".